Skip to main content

 What is NOT covered

-• Damage to your vehicle in an at-fault accident
+• Damage to your own vehicle in an at-fault accident.

-Best for: Recent used cars, vehicles parked on the street.
+Best for: recent used cars, vehicles parked on the street, mid-range value.

 Fully Comprehensive (Tous Risques)